 If you have any questions about this report or concerning your water utility, please contact Edwin Cooper, Manager, at 479-636-0002.
 We want our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held on the third Tuesday of each month at 7:00 PM at the Water Office located at 111 East Rose Street in Rogers.

-We, Rogers Water Utility, Beaver Water District, and Benton -Washington Regional Public Water Authority routinely monitor for constituents in your drinking water according to Federal and State laws.
-The test results table shows the results of our monitoring for the period of January 1stto December 31st, 2019.
+We, Rogers Water Utility, Beaver Water District, and Benton - Washington Regional Public Water Authority routinely monitor for constituents in your drinking water according to Federal and State laws.
+The test results table shows the results of our monitoring for the period of January 1st to December 31st, 2020.
 In the table you might find terms and abbreviations you are not familiar with.
 To help you better understand these terms we've provided the following definitions: